Handwriting Recognition with Recurrent Neural Networks

 Technical Goal

 Develop a sequence-to-sequence (Seq2Seq) system capable of translating 2D coordinate trajectories of handwritten words into the correct sequences of letters.
-Input data comes from preprocessed IMU (inertial measurement unit) data representing continuous one-stroke handwriting traces, where each word is a sequence of real 2D coordinates sampled at regular time intervals (x ∈ ℝ2×T).
+Input data comes from preprocessed IMU (inertial measurement unit) data representing continuous one-stroke handwriting traces as sequences of (x, y) coordinates over time.

 Project Constraints